 A beary welcome

-Out of eight species of bears worldwide, only four of them viz., Himalayan Brown Bear (Ursus arctos isabellinus), Asiatic Black Bear (Ursus thibetanus), Malayan Sun Bear (Helarctos malayanus malayanus) and Sloth Bear (Melursus ursinus) are found in India.
+Out of eight species of bears worldwide, only four of them are found in India.
+The types of bears in India are the Himalayan Brown Bear (Ursus arctos isabellinus), Asiatic Black Bear (Ursus thibetanus), Malayan Sun Bear (Helarctos malayanus malayanus) and Sloth Bear (Melursus ursinus).
 Brown bears are found in four major continents (North America, South America, Europe, Asia), and in Asia, they are distributed across Turkey, Iran, Afghanistan, Pakistan, India, Nepal, China, Mongolia, Russia and Japan.